-Ryan Quinn was named the College's new Head Coach of the men’s and women’s golf teams in September of 2015 and finished his second year with the program in 2016.
+Ryan Quinn was named the College's new Head Coach of the men’s and women’s golf teams in September of 2015 and is entering this third seaon with the program in 2017.
 Quinn has spent the past 15 years as a golf pro and in 2008 he earned Class A PGA membership.

 In 2016, the men's golf team continued to improve on the links during their second varsity season in the fall of 2016, as the team competed in four tournaments and earned a pair of dual-match victories at their home course.

 Albertus Magnus went undefeated in dual-match play in the Elm City this autumn for the first time in program history.
 The two triumphs were also a new program-best for the Falcons after winning one during the 2015 campaign.

 It was a successful first season on the links for the Albertus Magnus College men's golf team in the fall of 2015, as the team competed in four tournaments and earned their first-ever dual match victory in late September at home against Eastern Nazarene.